simple-java-mail/smtp-connection-pool/README.md

 **Note:** This library doesn't configure mail `Session` instances itself: it only manages the connection you can make with them.
 This library leaves it up to the user on how the connection behaves (to which server, proxy, SSL, TLS, session / connection timeouts etc).
-You should use [Simple Java Mail](https://github.com/bbottema/simple-java-mail) if you want a complete solution to sending emails (it uses SMTP Connection Pool).
+[Simple Java Mail](https://github.com/bbottema/simple-java-mail) offers a complete solution for sending emails (which uses SMTP Connection Pool).

 #### possible approaches